 The current business environment is subject to evolving market conditions and requires significant management judgment to interpret the potential impact to our assumptions.
-At various points in time during the first quarter of 2015, our stock price approached the then book value per share.
+At various points in time during the nine months ended September 30, 2015 and the period from October 1, 2015 to November 3, 2015, our stock price approached or dropped below the then book value per share.
 To the extent that changes in the current business environment impact our ability to achieve levels of forecasted operating results and cash flows, if the stock price were to trade below book value per share for an extended period of time and/or should other events occur indicating the remaining carrying value of our assets might be impaired, we would test goodwill and intangible assets for impairment and may recognize an impairment loss to the extent that the carrying amount exceeds such asset's fair value.